RControlNet/ior-python/README.md

 ### Last but not the least start the IOTClient

     iot.start()
-    iot.join() #Since IOTClient inherites Thread Class you can also use .join() function depending on your use
+    iot.join() #Since IOTClient inherites Thread Class you can also use .join() function depending on your use case